jbroadway/docs/docs/2022.1/studio/how-tos/recording-and-live-streaming/how-to-live-stream-from-flipside-studio.md

 # How to live stream from Flipside Studio

-Here's how to live stream from Flipside Studio.
+Here's how to live stream from Flipside Studio:

 --- Platform: Quest ---